AshwathyTR/IDN-Sum/README.md

 	6. Optional interactions in Wolf Among Us where player can make multiple choices.

 ## Limitations:

+The readerbot simulates playthroughs but doesn't perfectly mimic the game.

 	1. Order is only accounted for major scenes in Wolf Among Us.
 	2. Assumption is that you can chose only one option at a choice point except in Wolf Among Us where it is explicitly under a heading that says "Optional interactions".